SEO ·

 Google Search Console will show you how many of your pages appear in the search results for that keyword.
 It will also show you the CTR and the total number of clicks for each article.

-If you see you have multiple articles about the same keyword and with the same user intent, but only one or two of them receive the majority of the traffic, you know you’ve found a cannibalization issue.
+If you see you have multiple articles developed for the same keyword and with the same user intent, but only one or two of them receive the majority of the traffic, you know you’ve found a cannibalization issue.

 3. Choose which articles to keep, merge, or delete